arielherself/espresso/README.raw.md

 ## Britain’s autumn budget

 Jeremy Hunt, Britain’s chancellor, presented a budget designed to restore the country’s fiscal credibility.
 The previous prime minister and chancellor had severely damaged it with a programme of unfunded tax increases, which drove up interest rates and weakened the pound.
-Mr Hunt has now announced spending cuts and tax rises worth nearly £62bn annually, or 2.1% of GDP.
+Mr Hunt has now announced spending cuts and tax rises that by 2027-28 will be worth £62bn ($73bn), or 2.1% of GDP.
 They will hit an economy that, as Mr Hunt confirmed, is almost certainly already in recession.

 The chancellor froze several tax thresholds, meaning that pay rises will push taxpayers into higher bands.
 Most government departments will see their budgets fall by 0.7% per year in real terms after 2025.
 But extra money was promised to health, social care and education.
 State pensions, benefits and tax credits were protected: they will rise by 10.1%, in line with September’s inflation rate.